matkrin/bashd/README.md

 - Show `help` output as docs for keywords and builtins
 - Show man page as docs for executables
+- Show location of assignment for variables
+- Show location and body and functions

 ### Definition